 Food News

-Dim sum is arguably the best food to have if you love having variety in your food.
+Dim sum is arguably the best food to have if you love variety in your food.
 The different bite-sized items are a great way to try a bit of everything on the menu, and they make for an ideal meal to share with your friends and family.
-Hong Kong Zhai Dim Sum provides just that, and even more—though located in the CBD, prices are still pretty affordable here!
+Hong Kong Zhai Dim Sum Restaurant provides just that, and even more—though located in the CBD, prices are still pretty affordable here!

 Image credit: @belly.essentials

-Let’s kickstart the list of dim sum with their Creamy Custard Bun ($5.20+), starring three pandan-infused buns packed with a creamy salted egg filling.
+Let’s kickstart the list of dim sum with their Creamy Custard Bun ($5.20), starring three pandan-infused buns packed with a creamy salted egg filling.
 These green buns are a fun twist to your regular custard bun as the pandan adds a bit of fragrance on top of the sweet-savoury molten salted egg yolk centre.

-Image credit: @channellingthefoodieinme
+Image credit: @katfoodadventure

 Image credit: @belly.essentials